FergusLemon/CV/README.md

 12 week online course split 50:50 between the technology behind digital currencies and the macroeconomic environment they are being built in as well as their implications for that environment.

-Distinction - 88% final exam
+Distinction - 88% final exam.

 **Makers Academy (Oct 15 - Jan 16)**

-16 week coding bootcamp
+16 week coding bootcamp focussed on an introduction to web development, TDD, pair programming, building projects individually and in teams and becoming a better coder every day whilst having fun.

 **ICAEW (Sept 09 - Jul 12) - Accountancy Qualification**